browser-fs/NOTICE/README.md

-# NOTICE: `browser-fs` ORG DEPRECATION AND FORKING
+# ORGANIZATION DEPRECATION AND FORK NOTICE

 Hey there, this is the current maintainer of BrowserFS.